 Our attorney at Jay W. Moreland, P.A. can sit down and talk with you about your financial situation and help determine if a Chapter 7 will work for you.
 If you need to protect a home or cars, a Chapter 13 can also help you and likely remove most of your consumer debt.

 Most credit card debt is unsecured debt.
 Other forms of unsecured debt include medical bills, payday loans and some store credit cards.
 This debt has no collateral securing it that can be repossessed by the lender.

 Loans that are not secured are usually easier to discharge in bankruptcy.
 The lender was taking a greater risk, and therefore charge you a higher interest rate.
 Your ability to get credit was based partly on your credit rating at the time.

 Secured loans often have to be paid if you want to keep the secured item(s) after you file bankruptcy or you can choose to surrender the item to your creditor and eliminate the debt.
 In a Chapter 13 bankruptcy, some secured debts can be stripped and turned into unsecured debts which would allow you to keep the secured item and only pay a portion of the debt.

-The law firm of Jay W. Moreland, P.A. knows that getting into debt is not only tempting, but unavoidable when people suffer illness, divorce or loss of a job.
+The law firm of Jay W. Moreland, P.A. knows that getting into debt is often unavoidable when people suffer an illness, divorce or loss of a job.
 People rarely have enough savings to get by for very long, so we borrow.

-Let an attorney answer your questions about bankruptcy if you need medical debt, credit card debt relief or have other overwhelming consumer debt.
+Our attorney can answer your questions about bankruptcy if you need medical debt, credit card debt relief or have other overwhelming consumer debt.
 You may be eligible to file under Chapter 7 or Chapter 13.
-Other forms of bankruptcy are intended for businesses, farms, and other entities.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.